federicomariamassari/udacity-sfend/projects/p3/p3-track-an-object-in-3d-space.md

 __Figure 10: SIFT-BRISK vs SURF-ORB vs LiDAR ground truth proxy__
 <img src="./img/img2.svg" width="1000">

-Camera-based TTC estimates have drawbacks as well, some related to the simplistic nature of the constant velocity model, some others linked to the specific detector-descriptor combination chosen.
+Camera-based TTC estimates have issues as well, some related to the simplistic nature of the constant velocity model, some others linked to the specific detector-descriptor combination chosen.

-__Missing or invalid estimates.__
+__Invalid estimates.__

-__Keypoints not on the preceding vehicle.__

 ## Resources